runjumplabs/dreammaker_fx_docs/docs/markdown/install.md

     * If you're running OS X Catalina, make sure you're using Arduino v1.8.10 or later.
     * Click `Finish` when the installs are complete.

  * Plug the Dream Lemur into an outlet, and connect to a USB port on your computer with a MicroUSB cable.
 Make sure the USB cable you are using is not a charging cable.
 There are lots of microUSB charging cables out there that just have wires for power and ground and no data!
 If you don't see the `DM_FX` drive/volume show up on your computer, you may need to put your pedal into bootloader mode.
-See the [Troubleshooting section](https://www.dreammakerfx.com/troubleshooting) for details on how to do this.
+See the [Placing the pedal in bootloader mode](https://dreammaker-fx-arduino.readthedocs.io/en/latest/markdown/troubleshooting.html#placing-the-pedal-in-bootloader-mode) section of [General Troubleshooting](https://dreammaker-fx-arduino.readthedocs.io/en/latest/markdown/troubleshooting.html) for details.

  * Install the DreamMaker FX Arduino board package In the Arduino IDE:
     * Navigate to either `File` -> `Preferences` on Windows, or `Arduino` -> `Preferences` on Mac.
 If you're using Linux, we assume you're enough of a bad ass to figure out what to do.